jduron01/Web-Server/README.md

 # Web-Server
-Implementation of a web server to get familiar with network programming.
+Implementation of a web server.
+Only supports HTTP, and the only HTTP method that is supported is GET requests.